 - Dolphin Tours – These much-hyped (and sometimes disappointing) trips leave daily at dawn.
 Tourists are often approached by touts and boatmen.
 Otherwise, book through the hotel.

-- Banjar (9km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
+- Banjar (9 km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
 Take a public bus/minibus west to the turn-off and a motorbike taxi from there.
-The walk down (3km) to the main road from either place is very pleasant.
-15-minute drive.
+The walk down (3 km) to the main road from either place is very pleasant.

-- Singaraja (10km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
+- Singaraja (10 km) – Bali’s second city features a crumbling colonial-era harbor and mildly-interesting museums.
 Easily accessible by public transport.
-20-minute drive.